zalando-stups/react-automatic-width/README.md

 [![Build Status](https://travis-ci.org/zalando/react-automatic-width.svg?branch=master)](https://travis-ci.org/zalando/react-automatic-width) [![Coverage Status](https://coveralls.io/repos/github/zalando/react-automatic-width/badge.svg?branch=master)](https://coveralls.io/github/zalando/react-automatic-width?branch=master)

-So you found those cool components that do what you want, but they work on fixed width! ([fixed-data-table](https://facebook.github.io/fixed-data-table/) or [react-d3-components](https://github.com/codesuki/react-d3-components) for instance.)
+So, you found those cool components like [fixed-data-table](https://facebook.github.io/fixed-data-table/) and [react-d3-components](https://github.com/codesuki/react-d3-components) that do whatever you want, with just one problem: They only work on fixed width!
+You care about responsiveness and different display sizes.
+You want variable width! **HULK SMASH!**

+One solution: Just wrap it in `AutoWidth`, so that this:

 ~~~ jsx
 import D3 from 'react-d3-components';